Learn English Grammar

 7 Future mix, exercises with 4 or more future verb forms

-The passive voice is often used in formal English and/or academic language.
-It is used when it is not really important who performs the action.
-On the pages below you can practise distinguishing between active and passive voice, the form of the various tenses and special passive constructions.
+The passive voice is frequently used in formal English and/or academic language, especially when it is not really important who performs the action.
+On the pages below, you can practise differentiating between active and passive voice, understanding the form of the various tenses and mastering special passive constructions.

 Recognizing the active or passive voice